mieweb/docs/content/functions/system-administration/interfaces/device-interface-benson-audiometer.md

 7. Select the Location where the tests were performed
 8. Click the Upload button
 9. Verify the expected patients were found and click the Upload button.
-    1. If a patient is incorrect or not found, click the pencil icon (?) and choose the correct patient.
+    a.
+If a patient is incorrect or not found, click the pencil icon (?) and choose the correct patient.
-    2. If some tests should not be uploaded uncheck the checkbox to the left of the patient.
+    b.
+If some tests should not be uploaded uncheck the checkbox to the left of the patient.
-    3. Click the information icon (?) to see all the details of a test.
+    c.
+Click the information icon (?) to see all the details of a test.
-    4. If no tests should be uploaded, close the new window; nothing is saved.
+    d.
+If no tests should be uploaded, close the new window; nothing is saved.

 ## Collected Fields